 Purnell is trained in both applied psychology and public health.
 He is a faculty affiliate with the Prevention Research Center and the Center for Public Health Systems Science at the Brown School, a faculty scholar in the Institute for Public Health, and faculty director for Thriving Communities in the Center for Social Development.

-Purnell is very active in the St. Louis community, including service on the boards of Beyond Housing, Inc., the American Youth Foundation, and the Peace and Justice Commission of the Archdiocese of St. Louis.
+Purnell is very active in the St. Louis community, including service on the boards of St. Louis University High School and the American Youth Foundation.
 He is also a licensed psychologist in the state of Missouri and a former director of community engagement with the United Way of Greater St. Louis.

 We dismantled homelessness prevention when the stimulus money ran out and HUD priorities shifted toward serving the most vulnerable.
 Now, we need to think creatively about pooling regional resources for a rapid and robust homelessness prevention system.
 We did it in the past, and we can do it again.